blackberry/WebWorks-Samples/UIExamples/README.md

 ## Dependencies

-1. In order to use the spinner on the Input Control Examples [you require the assiciated extension](https://github.com/blackberry/WebWorks-Community-APIs/tree/master/Smartphone/SpinnerControl)
+1. In order to use the spinner on the Input Control Examples [you require the assiciated SpinnerControl extension](https://github.com/blackberry/WebWorks-Community-APIs/tree/master/Smartphone/SpinnerControl)

 ## How to Build